 How do party cues and policy information affect citizens’ political opinions?
 In direct democratic settings, this question is particularly relevant.
 Direct democratic campaigns are information-rich events which offer citizens the opportunity to learn detailed information about a policy.
 At the same time parties try to influence citizens’ decision procedure by publishing their own positions on the issue.
 The current debate on whether ‘party’ or ‘policy’ has more impact on political opinions has not yet yielded conclusive results.
 We examine the effect of policy arguments and party cues on vote intention in two Swiss referendum votes using panel survey data.
 To the simple dichotomous question of “party cues or policy information” we add an additional twist in asking how party cues affect the processing of policy information through processes of motivated reasoning.
 We find first, that both, policy arguments and party cues, have an independent effect on vote intention.
 However, in a second part of the analysis, we find strong evidence for partisan biased processing of policy arguments – that is voters tend to align their arguments with their preferred party’s position.
 Our conclusions with regard to the democratic quality of these vote decisions are therefore ambivalent.

-Colombo, Céline.
-Debiasing Political Opinions – The Case of the Scottish Independence Referendum. forthcoming in Political Studies.
+Colombo, Céline (2017).
+Debiasing Political Opinions – The Case of the Scottish Independence Referendum.
+Political Studies.
 [PDF]

 This study reports the effects of two debiasing-strategies on the complexity of people’s thinking on a controversial policy issue – the question of Scottish independence.
 I start from the well-researched assumptions of motivated reasoning theory that individuals tend to protect their beliefs, are often not willing to hear the other side, and fail to integrate contrasting arguments and different perspectives in their political considerations – although considering different viewpoints is a fundamental normative requirement for democratic decision-making.
 Two different debiasing techniques, which are meant to counteract this tendency, and to evoke more integrative and complex thinking, were tested experimentally, a cognitive and a motivational strategy.
 The experiment was situated in the context of the Scottish independence referendum.
 The expectation of accountability – having to justify one’s opinion in front of unknown others – significantly enhanced integrative complexity of thinking about the issue, while inducing subjects to consider the opposite had a no significant effect.
 Opinion strength and political knowledge did not affect the treatment effects significantly.

-Steenbergen, Marco and Céline Colombo (under review).
-Heuristics in Political Science.
-Book Chapter under review for the Oxford Handbook of Political Psychology.
+Steenbergen, Marco and Céline Colombo (forthcoming).
+Heuristics in Political Behavior.
+Oxford Handbook of Political Psychology.

 WORK IN PROGRESS